-Effective with the Company's refinancing of its existing debt in August 2021, the Company designated its interest rate swaps as a cash flow hedge for financial reporting purposes.
+The Company's interest rate swap is designated as a cash flow hedge for financial reporting purposes.
 Under this designation, changes in fair value are recorded in other comprehensive income, net of tax, until the hedge transaction occurs.
-The Company classifies the cash flows from derivatives that are accounted for as a cash flow hedge in the same category as the cash flows from the items being hedged.
+The Company classifies the cash flows from derivatives that are accounted for as a cash flow hedge in the same category as the cash flows from the items being hedged (see Note 8).